-For any marketer, consultant, or agency that is looking to learn SEO for the first-time, or just get an update on all the factors that are important to SEO today, this book is a great read.
+For any marketer, consultant, or agency that is looking to learn SEO for the first-time, or just get an update on all the factors that are important to SEO today, this book is a great read and if they could get information from the Reseller SEO company it would be even better .
 It’s broken up into bite-sized chunks that allow you to easily read through a chapter, and then go practice what you learned.
 I would recommend it for any marketer in 2017, especially as differentiating yourself and content becomes the key to attracting organic traffic.”

 Isaac Moche, Education Partner Program Professor:

 Shoe Dog is a must-read for any aspiring entrepreneur or business leader.
 Phil Knight isn’t selling anything — his weaknesses and mistakes are given equal weight to his victories.
 That’s a rare thing in any autobiography, and rarer still in a business book.
 For example, Nike famously called their executive retreats ‘buttface sessions.’
 How’s that for intellectual humility in the face of success?
 Ultimately, it’s a story of staying true to what you feel is important, told through Knight’s rotating lens as an athlete, husband, parent, boss, and entrepreneur.”